 Founder, Chief Experience Officer

 Rob Aksman is the Chief Experience Officer, and Co-Founder of BrightLine.
-He leads the industry in interactive TV advertising experience design and execution – with nearly 500 iTV programs deployed across every major TV platform/operator.
+He leads the industry in interactive TV advertising experience design and execution – with over 500 iTV programs deployed across every major TV platform/operator.

 Under Rob’s creative leadership, the company has successfully executed these experiences by focusing squarely on what digital TV viewers want to — and will — do with a remote control when presented with the right opportunity to interact with advertorial messaging and content.
 Successful campaigns include: Unilever, American Express, Kellogg’s, L’Oréal and the first Hispanic iTV advertising program for a consumer brand.